 Maisa Oliveira is the interim President of IAV Automotive Engineering Inc. She is responsible for the leadership of IAV Inc. Prior to her appointment to interim president she was working in the role of VP of Finance and oversaw all elements of finance, including accounting, treasury, budget, insurance, tax, conrolling, business planning, forecasting, validation of customer quotes.
 Contributing to the development of strategic goals and objectives as well as the overall management of the organization.

+She has been with IAV Inc. since March 2011.
+During her time at IAV Inc., she was initially entrusted with the position of Director of Finance and due to her strong performance has been promomted to Vice President, Finance in June 2013.
 Prior to joining IAV in 2011, she worked for 18 years at Valeo in various positions both in the U.S. and Brazil.
 In her most recent position as site controller, she managed profitability of projects, make or buy analysis, budgets, among other responsibilities.
 Before joining Valeo, she worked as a financial analyst for Kadron S/A invoicing and filing tax compliance documents, handling benefits and purchasing.
-Oliveira was an assistant vice president at Nog Participações, where she worked on strategic planning and bank reconcillations.
-She was also an administrative assistant at both Juércio & Assoc.
-Auditores Independentes and Britânica Adm.
-Imobiliária.
+Oliveira was an assistant vice president at Nog Participações, where she worked on strategic planning.

 Oliveira earned a Bachelor of Business Administration with a specialization in finance from Unicentro Newton Paiva and a Master in Business Administration with a concentration in finance and management controlling from Fundação Getúlio Vargas.